seanrcollings/scythe/README.md

 ```

 # Scripts
+`scythe help` - Displays all the help information for the CLI

 `scythe init` - Used to initialize the tool with the Harvest token and Account ID.
 The auth token can be generated [here](https://id.getharvest.com/developers).
 Check [here](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/) for more information.

 `scythe whoami` - Prints the Harvest user's information